denniskoech1/alx-system_engineering-devops/0x00-shell_basics/README.md

-deleting a directory in a directory
+moving to the previous directory